-Laura Corley is an investigative reporter who has covered public safety and government and education in her home state of Georgia since 2014.
+Laura Corley is an investigative reporter who has covered public safety, government, business and education in her home state of Georgia since 2014.

 At The (Macon) Telegraph, Laura used open records requests to shine light on the shadows of police misconduct, government salaries, suspicious political connections and more.

 Her bylines also have appeared in The Douglas County Sentinel, The Atlanta Journal-Constitution and Georgia Public Broadcasting.